-- Make your style fit your organisation's image. - Keep the same layout between pages. - Make your navigation buttons clear. - Managing links.
+- ✗ Make your style fit your organisation's image. - % Keep the same layout between pages. - R Make your navigation buttons clear. - Managing links.
 Links can be made obvious using colours and/or "hovering". - Make links from site names, not their URLs.
 It is not really necessary to include the URL in the text of your page at all if you are making an active link to it.
 Never make a link from a URL without including the title of the linked page.
-It is meaningless for most users. - If you make a link to an external site, it is a courtesy to mail the Webmaster of that site.
-Should the page's address change, you may be notified. - It follows that it is a bad practice to change the location of your own files which others may point to, especially on an external site.
+It is meaningless for most users. - ✗ If you make a link to an external site, it is a courtesy to mail the Webmaster of that site.
+Should the page's address change, you may be notified.